- Who should we appoint as our COFA (compliance officer for finance and administration)?

 There is no longer a checklist for completion by the reporting accountant.

-I would expect the reporting accountant to provide the practice with a management letter which details any breaches (reportable or non-reportable) found through their work, together with pro-active suggestions for improvement.
+I would expect the reporting accountant to provide the practice with a management letter that details any breaches (reportable or non-reportable) found through their work, together with pro-active suggestions for improvement.
 In addition, any best practice points where systems and processes could be improved would also be detailed.

 Although it may be agreed with the reporting accountant that they will submit any reports that are required to be submitted to the SRA, the ultimate responsibility for delivery is with the practice itself.